-INSTITUTE OF CHEMISTRY AND PHYSICS OF POLYMERS OF THE ACADEMY OF SCIENCES OF THE REPUBLIC OF UZBEKISTAN is the only specialized scientific center in Central Asia dealing with the problems of chemistry, physics and technology of polymers, including in the field of nanoscience.
+INSTITUTE OF POLYMER CHEMISTRY AND PHYSICS OF THE ACADEMY OF SCIENCES OF THE REPUBLIC OF UZBEKISTAN is the only specialized scientific center in Central Asia dealing with the problems of chemistry, physics and technology of polymers, including in the field of nanoscience.

-In accordance with the Resolution of the President of the Republic of Uzbekistan No. PP-2789 dated 27.02.2017 "On measures to further improve the activities of the Academy of Sciences, organization, management and financing of research activities" on the basis of the abolished Scientific Research Center for the Chemistry and Physics of Polymers at the National The University of Uzbekistan established the Institute of Chemistry and Polymer Physics of the Academy of Sciences of the Republic of Uzbekistan (ICPP AS RU).
+In accordance with the Resolution of the President of the Republic of Uzbekistan No. PP-2789 dated 27.02.2017 "On measures to further improve the activities of the Academy of Sciences, organization, management and financing of research activities" on the basis of the abolished Scientific Research Center of Polymer Chemistry and Physics at the National The University of Uzbekistan established the Institute of Polymer Chemistry and Physics of the Academy of Sciences of the Republic of Uzbekistan (IPCP AS RU).

-Director of the Institute is Honored Scientist of the Republic of Uzbekistan, Academician Sayra Sharafovna Rashidova, who created a well-known school in the field of synthetic and natural polymers.
+Director of the Institute is Honored Scientist of the Republic of Uzbekistan, Academician Sayora Sharafovna Rashidova, who created a well-known school in the field of synthetic and natural polymers.

 - development of new and improvement of existing technologies for the synthesis and processing of natural and synthetic polymers;

 - Conducting in-depth studies in the field of nanocomposite polymer materials;